Don't confuse rustic for roughing it with your coffee.

 Cowboy coffee generally refers to coffee boiled in a vessel (such as an enamel pot) directly over an open fire, poured straight from that pot into cups and consumed.
 I’m generally of the opinion that the simpler the brew method the better, so this appeals to me greatly.
 Though — having heeded Waylon Jennings and Willie Nelson’s advice — I am not a cowboy.
 So I had to look to a starting point for this adventure, and there's perhaps no better place to begin than with cowboy cooking expert Kent Rollins.

-The recipe was basically this: Put water in the pot, add coffee grounds when it’s warm, bring it to a boil, and keep it there for two to three minutes.
+The cowboy coffee recipe was basically this: Put water in the pot, add coffee grounds when it’s warm, bring it to a boil, and keep it there for two to three minutes.
 Let it rest for a minute, add a little cold water (to help the grounds fall to the bottom), and serve.
 I scaled-down the recipe to a third of the size, but followed the rest exactly.

 I added a little bit of cold water as instructed, but turbulence during the boil helped the coffee grounds settle to the bottom all on their own.
 The coffee, which I ladled from my saucepan into a cup, didn’t actually taste as weak as I’d feared — partially (I think) from the over-extraction and partially because of all those unfiltered oils and fine particulates remaining in the coffee.
 It did, however, taste quite bitter and astringent, leaving my mouth super-dry.
 And while the roasty flavors of the coffee had no trouble coming through, the fruity flavors were lost.